Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

   the navigation and data readout panel in INS, as long as the WCS computer receives heading from the AHRS and airspeed from the CADC.

-> **Note:** If takeoff is performed in the AHRS/AM mode, MAG VAR and WIND must be manually inserted
+> 💡 If takeoff is performed in the AHRS/AM mode, MAG VAR and WIND must be manually inserted
 > via CAP for proper navigation computations.

 - When the platform is aligned and the AHRS/AM backup navigation mode is selected, the STBY light is